apondlife/discone/plan/mid.md

 - teleport shortcut is inconsistent
 - visuals for adsr
 - if you stop on static friction, decreasing the friction doesn't start moving the character
+- should forcestate set curr?
+- model should always use Next (or some interpolated version)

 # debt
 - need to manually enable input actions